 Commercial air conditioning is a specialist area of the market.
 The basic principles of air conditioning a commercial space is different to domestic, industrial and process air conditioning.

 Because commercial air conditioning & HVAC system in Auckland is primarily designed for occupant comfort a correctly functioning system has a significant part to play in the health, wellbeing and productivity of people.

 When choosing a system there are three basic functions to consider that impact on occupant comfort and wellbeing, these are heating, cooling and ventilation.

 Effective heating and cooling is a function of the architecture of the space, the design of the HVAC system and its application within that space.
 Effective ventilation is a product of the function of the equipment its design, selection and application.

 Comfort control of air conditioning systems can be a difficult proposition.
-Because of the natural differences between people’s perception of comfort it is never possible to create an environment that satisfies everyone.
-For example, at certain times in the season commercial air conditioning Auckland can switch from heating mode in the morning to cooling in the afternoon.
+Because of the natural differences between people’s perception of comfort, it is never possible to create an environment that satisfies everyone.
+For example, at certain times in the season commercial air conditioning, Auckland can switch from the heating mode in the morning to cooling in the afternoon.
 This is not always desirable and can be an inefficient use of energy.